 Other photography related things I carry with me include a shutter release cable, backup memory cards, micro fiber cloths to clean my lenses, a Leatherman tool, and an Allen wrench.

 I first learned to SCUBA dive in Maui at the beginning of my trip in 2007.
 Since then I’ve been diving in Fiji, the Cook Islands, Micronesia, Palau, Australia (east and west coast), Thailand, Papua New Guinea, Egypt, Cayman Islands, Aruba, and Curacao.

 Believe it or not, I didn’t visit any of those places expressly to SCUBA dive.
-I view diving as something to do while I’ve visiting a place, but not necessarily a reason to go somewhere.
+I view diving as something to do while I’ve visited a place, but not necessarily a reason to go somewhere.
 Even a place like Palau, which is heavily dependent on diving for its tourism, I found there are things to do and see above water.

 That being said, there are places I would love to go diving: Sipadan in Borneo, Tubatha Reef in the Philippines, Bikini Atoll in the Marshall Islands, and Chuuk Lagoon in Micronesia.
 I’m sure there are a bunch of places I don’t even know about that would be great.

 Given how I travel, I can’t really carry around my own SCUBA gear nor can I carry around an underwater housing unit for my camera.
 If I had an underwater housing for my camera, I suspect I would seek out more diving opportunities just to take photos.

 I probably get at least one question like this a week.
 Why haven’t I been to X? or Have I been to X?